youthvoteuk/youthvoteuk2019/index.md

 ---

 <section class="intro mt-5" markdown="1">
-Youth turnout will have a huge impact in the 2019 election.
+Youth turnout will have a **huge** impact in the 2019 election.
 In 2017 between the day the election was called and the deadline 1.9 million people registered to vote.
-This year it was 2.7 million, and increase of 40%.
-For the under 25s it was 47%.
+This year it was **2.7 million**, an increase of **40%**.
+For the under 25s it was **47%**.

-Young people's voice will be loud in this election.
-But currently, only 59% of 18-24 year olds say they are cetain to vote.
+Young people's voices will be loud in this election.
+But currently, only 59% of 18-24 year olds say they are certain to vote.

-You can help tp push these numbers higher by organising "get out the youth vote" drives in your nearest marginal constituency.
+You can help to push these numbers higher by organising "get out the youth vote" drives in your nearest marginal constituency.

 Here's how:
 </section>